 Run as a regular user with non-administrative privileges.
-It is much easier for malware to do harm when you use your computer as an Administrator.
+It is much easier for malware to do harm to your data when you use your computer as an Administrator.

 Set up a separate email account for personal use.

-Things like dating sites, mailing lists, coupons, etc., should never be on your work email, even if you’re self-employed.
+Things like dating sites, mailing lists, and coupons should never be on your work email, even if you’re self-employed.

 Add family, friends, and work contacts to your phone contacts list.

 Do not answer any robocalls from unknown numbers.

 Minimize tracking by blocking third-party cookies in your browser.

 Protecting Your Data

 Check your bank and investment statements, credit card statements, and health EOB statements monthly.

 Do a privacy check-up for your social media accounts.